eProsima/Fast-DDS-docs/docs/advanced.rst

  +--------------------------------------------------+

 + a **ignoreParticipantFlags** member specifies participant filtering criteria to optimize discovery stage speed and memory usage.
-This feature is only available for the `SIMPLE` discovery protocol.
+This feature is only available for the `SIMPLE` discovery protocol with disable security (all secure participants are considered created by a different host).
 There are several options:

  * **FILTER_DIFFERENT_HOST** all metadata from another host would be discarded.
  * **FILTER_DIFFERENT_PROCESS** all metadata from another process on the same host would be discarded.